dandisy/webcore-base/README.md

     php artisan generate:api_scaffold Page --fieldsFile=Page.json --datatables=true --prefix=admin --logs

+The command will generate all the code to CRUD into the Page table, including the migration file and its table with the schema as defined in the resources/model_schemas/Page.json file.

+You can also try to generate CRUD interactively via the command line, without the need to set up the json file as a schema definition first, for example:

+    php artisan generate:api_scaffold Post --datatables=true --prefix=admin --logs

+then if you prompted

+    Field: (name db_type html_type options) []:
+    >

+you must input the name of fields, data type of the field in database, the type of html form input and last is options for the field but this is optional. for example you can try :

+    title text text

+then you will be prompted

+     Enter validations:  []:
+     >

+for this we will try to enter

+    required

+which means that this field is needed to be filled in.

+next we will be prompted repeatedly.
+And we can try, the following :

+    description text textarea

+the last

+    image text file-manager

+then

+    exit

 #### More documentation

 Webcore contains a lot of very useful packages and features,